jgrassler/talks/magnum-debugging-101/lightning/main.md

 # Describe Cluster in ClusterTemplate

-The first thing we create with this client is a cluster template.
-That holds most of the metadata describing a Magnum cluster.
+...and creates a cluster template.

 ![Describe Cluster in ClusterTemplate](img/magnum_architecture_2.PNG)